-NORD gratefully acknowledges John B. Mulliken, MD, Director, Craniofacial Centre, Department of Plastic Oral Surgery, Boston Children’s Hospital, for assistance in the preparation of this report.
+NORD gratefully acknowledges John B. Mulliken, MD, Director, Craniofacial Centre, Department of Plastic Oral Surgery, Boston Children’s Hospital, and Ingrid Ganske, MD, Craniofacial Fellow, Boston Children’s Hospital, for their assistance in the preparation of this report.

-The abnormalities and severity of Moebius syndrome can vary greatly from one person to another.
-Facial paralysis or weakness usually affects both sides of the face (diplegia).
-The 7th cranial nerve, which controls facial movements, is affected in all cases.
-The 6th cranial nerve, which controls eye movements, is affected in approximately 75% of cases.
+The abnormalities and severity of Moebius syndrome vary greatly from one person-to-another.
+The classically accepted diagnostic criteria include: 1) facial paralysis or weakness affecting at least one but usually both sides of the face (7th cranial nerve), 2) paralysis of sideways (lateral) movement of the eyes (6th cranial nerve); and 3) preservation of vertical movements of the eyes.
 Less often, other cranial nerves, including the 5th, 8th, 9th, 10th, 11th, and 12th may be affected.

 There are a wide variety of additional abnormalities.
-Some children with Moebius syndrome have a short, malformed tongue and or an abnormally small jaw (micrognathia).
+Some children with Moebius syndrome have a short, malformed tongue and/or an abnormally small jaw (micrognathia).
 Cleft palate may also be present.
 These abnormalities contribute to feeding and breathing difficulties.
 Children with cleft palate are prone to ear infections (otitis media).
 There may be external ear anomalies including underdevelopment of the outer portion of the ear (microtia) or total absence of the outer portion of the ear (anotia).
 If the 8th cranial nerve is affected, there is likely hearing loss.
 Dental abnormalities are not uncommon.
+There is an increased risk for childhood cavities.
 Some affected children have difficulties with speech and delays in speech development.

-Skeletal malformations can also occur including clubbed feet, underdevelopment of the lower legs, and abnormal side-to-side curvature of the spine (scoliosis).
-Affected individuals may also have webbing of the fingers (syndactyly), underdevelopment or absence of the fingers, and/or underdevelopment of the hand.
-In approximately, 15% of cases underdevelopment of the chest (pectoral) muscles and the breast on one side of the body may also occur (see Poland-Moebius syndrome in the Related Disorder section below).
+Skeletal malformations of the limbs occur in over half of children with Moebius sydrome.
+Lower limb malformations include clubbed feet and underdevelopment of the lower legs; upper extremities may have webbing of the fingers (syndactyly), underdevelopment or absence of the fingers, and/or underdevelopment of the hand.
+In a few children there may be abnormal side-to-side curvature of the spine (scoliosis), and in approximately 15% of patients underdevelopment of the chest (pectoral) muscles and the breast on one side of the body also occur (see Poland-Moebius syndrome in the Related Disorder section below).

-Some affected children exhibit delays in attaining certain milestones such as crawling or walking, most likely due to upper body weakness; however, most children eventually catch-up.
+Some affected children exhibit delay in attaining certain milestones such as crawling or walking, most likely due to upper body weakness; however, most children eventually catch-up.
 Moebius syndrome rarely is associated with minor intellectual disability.
-Some children have been classified as being on the autistic spectrum.
+Some children have been classified as being on the “autistic spectrum”.
 The exact relationship between Moebius syndrome and autism is unknown.
-Some studies have suggested that autism spectrum disorders occur with greater frequency in children with Moebius syndrome; other studies have not demonstrated this and suggest that any relationship is overstated.
+Some studies have suggested that autism spectrum disorders occur with greater frequency in children with Moebius syndrome; other studies have not confirmed this and suggest that any such relationship is overstated.
 Moebius syndrome is often associated with a variety of social and psychological consequences.
-The disorder can impact an individual’s quality of life.
 The lack of facial expressions and the inability to smile can cause observers to misinterpret what an affected individual is thinking or feeling or intends.
-Affected individuals may avoid social situations due to anxiousness and frustration.
+Although clinical anxiety and depression are not more common in children and adolescents with Moebius syndrome, affected individuals may avoid social situations due to apprehension and frustration.

 In familial cases, there is evidence that Moebius syndrome is inherited as an autosomal dominant trait.
 Dominant genetic disorders occur when only a single copy of an abnormal gene is necessary for the appearance of the disease.
 The abnormal gene can be inherited from either parent, or can be the result of a new mutation (gene change) in the affected individual.
 The risk of passing the abnormal gene from affected parent to offspring is 50% for each pregnancy regardless of the sex of the resulting child.

+The spectrum of findings in Moebius syndrome suggests a developmental defect of the hindbrain.
 Several different theories have been proposed to explain the cause of Moebius syndrome.
 One hypothesis is the disorder is the result of diminished or interrupted blood flow (ischemia) to the developing fetus during pregnancy (in utero).
 Recent research suggests that the lack of blood affects certain areas of the lower brainstem that contain the cranial nerve nuclei.
-This lack of blood flow can result from an environmental, mechanical or genetic cause.
-Nevertheless, the underlying cause of Moebius syndrome remains inconclusive and more basic and clinical research is necessary.
+This lack of blood flow could result from an environmental, mechanical or genetic cause.
+Nevertheless, cause of the syndrome remains inconclusive and more basic and clinical research is necessary.

 Moebius syndrome affects males and females in equal numbers.
 The disorder is present at birth (congenital).
 The exact incidence and prevalence rates of Moebius syndrome are unknown.
 One estimate places the incidence at 1 case per 50,000 live births in the United States.